๐Ÿ”ฅ FIRE Calculator

 What is FIRE (Financial Independence Retire Early)?

 FIRE is a movement built around aggressive saving (typically 50%+ of income) and low-cost index investing to reach financial independence decades before traditional retirement age.
-The "retire early" part is optional โ€” many FIRE achievers continue working but on their own terms.
+The 'retire early' part is optional โ€” many FIRE achievers continue working but on their own terms.

 What is the 4% rule?